DjoserGenomics/djosergenomics.github.io/_posts/2025-08-15-Scroll-8-Djosers-Discoveries.md

 - **Captures coordinated changes:** Biology often acts through groups of genes rather than isolated ones.
 GSEA detects patterns that single gene analysis might miss.
 - **Reduces bias from arbitrary cutoffs:** Many genes with moderate but consistent expression changes can be biologically meaningful.
 GSEA includes them by looking at ranked gene lists instead of hard DEG thresholds.
 - **Provides biological context:** By linking gene expression changes to known pathways, molecular functions, or biological processes, GSEA helps researchers interpret the data in terms of real biological mechanisms.
-- **Enhances reproducibility:** Pathway-level signals tend to be more consistent across experiments than individual genes, making GSEA findings more robust.
+- **Enhances reproducibility:** Pathway level signals tend to be more consistent across experiments than individual genes, making GSEA findings more robust.

 ---